Welcome to Blairgowrie & District Hill Walking Club Web Site.

 Rescues will take longer than they normally do - PPE is designed for indoor environments, it does not work effectively in the mountains in winter.

 Winter callouts are manpower intensive and hard work (lots of heavy breathing)- It is unlikely that they can protect the MR team or the casualty effectively if either a team member or the casualty is already infected.

 They do work very very hard to manage risk but COVID is not a risk they can effectively manage on winter rescues, it will be luck whether they and you get infected or not.

 When visiting the hills, please take extra care - don’t push your limits and be extra aware of the conditions- Take extra emergency clothing and food.

 Winter conditions can still be experienced at any time of year at higher levels.

 Follow the "Thinkwinter" guidance and spend longer planning: https://www.mountaineering.scot/safety-and.../thinkwinter

-we hope everyone continues to stay local and stay safe.
+we hope everyone continues to stay safe.